Euphorbia haeleeleana

 Hawaiian Name

 ʻAkoko comes from the Hawaiian word for blood, koko.
-This is likely a reference to the red, or blood-colored, seed capsules that look like drops of blood on the plant [Krauss 1993, Neal 1965].
+This is likely a reference to the red, or blood-colored, seed capsules that look like drops of blood on many Hawaiian Euphorbia species [Krauss 1993, Neal 1965].
 Alternatively, some believe the name comes from the observation that ‘akoko leaves, when damaged, often turn red, giving the appearance that the plant bleeds when it is injured.

 Etymology

-Euphorbia is named after Euphorbos, a Greek physician of King Juba II of Numidia and Mauretania (52–50 BC – 23 AD), who married the daughter of Anthony and Cleopatra [WikipediA; Euphorbia].
+Euphorbia is named after Euphorbos, a Greek physician of King Juba II of Numidia and Mauretania (52–50 BC – 23 AD), who married the daughter of Anthony and Cleopatra [WikipediA; Euphorbia], and used the sap of a spurge for medicinal purposes [Gledhill 2008].
+The species name, haeleeleana, is a Latinization of Haeleʻele Valley on the northwestern coast of Kauaʻi, part of the species' native habitat [Encyclopedia.com].

 BPK